-We represent clients charged with a variety of white collar crimes and identity theft offenses such as credit card fraud, loan fraud, and tax related identity theft charges throughout Palm Beach County, Broward County, and Miami-Dade County, FL.
-We are available 24 hours per day / seven days per week.
+We represent clients charged with a variety of white-collar crimes and identity theft offenses such as credit card fraud, loan fraud, and tax-related identity theft charges throughout South Florida, including Palm Beach County, Broward County, and Miami-Dade County, FL.

 Florida law provides for a variety of different identity theft charges, including: